-- 9.24 Some aerodromes may request that circling aircraft, visual manoeuvring areas, visual circuits and en-route aircraft be assessed.
+9.27 Some aerodromes may request that circling aircraft, visual manoeuvring areas, visual circuits and en-route aircraft be assessed.
 If requested, the requirements of the assessment should be considered on a case-by-case basis and through consultation with the aerodrome.
-A typical assessment for aircraft in the Visual Manoeuvring Area (VMA) is as follows: - Glint and glare calculations are undertaken for points spaced at regular intervals across a 10km radius circle centred above the airport at an altitude of 1500 feet above mean sea level; - For each point where glint and glare is possible, the glare is classified in accordance with FAA standards; - Where glint and glare is predicted to have 'potential for temporary after-image' or greater, the following should be completed: - The results will be overlaid on the published ICAO Visual Approach Chart for the airport or similar; - An operational assessment will then be undertaken using the overlaid Visual Approach Chart to consider the following: - Visual Holding Patterns; - Visual Reporting Points; - Aircraft joining approach from Visual Hold; - Other Visual Approach Chart features. - Considering all of the above, the analysis will determine whether a significant impact is expected; - Where glint and glare is not predicted or, at worst, have a 'low-potential for temporary afterimage' no significant impact is expected.
+A typical assessment for aircraft in the Visual Manoeuvring Area (VMA) is as follows:

+- Glint and glare calculations are undertaken for points spaced at regular intervals across a 10km radius circle centred above the airport at an altitude of 1500 feet above mean sea level: - For each point where glint and glare is possible, the glare is classified in accordance with FAA standards; - Where glint and glare is predicted to have 'potential for temporary after-image' or greater, the following should be completed: - o The results will be overlaid on the published ICAO Visual Approach Chart for the airport or similar; - o An operational assessment should be undertaken using the overlaid Visual Approach Chart, considering the following: - Visual Holding Patterns; - Visual Reporting Points; - Aircraft joining approach from Visual Hold; - Other Visual Approach Chart features. - Considering all of the above, it should be determined whether a significant impact is expected; - Where glint and glare is not predicted or predicted to have a 'low-potential for temporary after-image', there will be no significant impact.